ulsdevteam/argo/use-api.md

 layout: docs
 title:  "How to Use the API"
 ---
 ## Access methods
 The API is public and available for GET requests at [https://api.rockarch.org](https://api.rockarch.org).

 Get started with your favorite API tool or script.
 We do not require an API key.

+- Browse the API online at [https://api.rockarch.org](https://api.rockarch.org).
 - If you are new to scripting or working with APIs, consider using a tool like [Hoppscotch](https://hoppscotch.io/) or [Postman](https://www.postman.com/).
-- Browse the API online at [https://api.rockarch.org](https://api.rockarch.org).
 - We provide an [API client](https://pypi.org/project/rac-api-client/) to simplify requests if you are writing Python scripts.

 ## Quick start
+The best way to learn what is available via the API is to start making API requests and exploring what comes back, whether in the [browsable API](https://api.rockarch.org) with URLs or using another interface.
 Data is accessed through GET requests using API endpoints.
 For a list of available endpoints, see the [endpoints and parameters](/argo/endpoints-parameters) section of this document.

+This section includes some basic examples to show you how to construct queries and start exploring.

 ### Example 1: Get all collections
 Use the `/collections` endpoint to get a list of all of our archival collections, which are intellectually significant groups of records: